 Legal Professionals:

-- Expertise in elderly care law
+- A solicitor with expertise in elderly care law can provide invaluable guidance

 - Property and estate planning knowledge

-- Power of attorney arrangements
+- Power of attorney arrangements and registration

-- Asset protection advice
+- Asset protection advice that's compliant with deprivation of assets rules

 - Regular updates on legal changes